 We are soldiers.
 Decorated heroes each and every one.
 All fighting our own wars every day.

-Over the next six months, I’ll be sharing more of my story, helpful tips, and where I am now.
+I’ll be sharing more of my story, helpful tips, and where I am now.
 I hope you, or someone you know find peace and solace that you are not alone.
 I’m here.
 I’m looking for you.

 “Like a dandelion through a crack in the pavement, I persist.”— Wentworth Miller